-The Society offers mail-based savings accounts and, at 4 April 2012, its main mail-based accounts, InvestDirect and 60 Day Direct, had balances of £2.5 billion.
-Mail-based savings accounts provide members with higher interest rates on their deposits in return for limiting them to transactions by mail, online banking and ATMs.
+The Society offers mail-based savings accounts that provide members with higher interest rates on their deposits in return for limiting them to transactions by mail, online banking and ATMs.
 The Society also uses direct mail to market some of its products.